davestewart/es-kit/docs/utilities/helpers.md

 ### Purpose and customisation

-A few notes about customisation:
+You can use the helpers directly or indirectly via the [Api](../api/README.md) class (which uses them [internally](../../src/modules/api.ts)).

-- the [code](../../src/modules/helpers.ts) for each of the helpers is simple and straightforward
-- The helpers are **atomic** which means you can [replace](#extending) them if you need to
+You should know that the [code](../../src/modules/helpers.ts) for each of the helpers is simple and straightforward but also make decisions on how to convert arguments into request parameters or response data.
+However, the helpers are designed to be **atomic** which means you can [replace](#extending) them if you need to, which will update the functionality of both the individual helper and the Api method which uses them.

-- the  [Api](../api/README.md) class uses the helpers internally; if you make any changes, they will be reflected in all API calls
-- if you don't want to get into replacing the helpers, simply use your own code where it is more suitable to
+If you're not using the Api and you don't want to replace them, simply use your own code where you need to.

 ## Usage